 All pictures and recordings, both digital and analog, are affected by the new data protection regulations.
 Particular care is called for, since the GDPR regulate “processing” – in other words, collecting, capturing, and saving personal data.
 When it comes to photos and videos, GDPR is already applicable from the moment photographing and filming begins.

-Our Facial Recognition integrations are a particularly unique solution in response to GDPR.
-Imagine asking all participants to sign a declaration of consent prior to attending your event, allowing you to take and process their photographs – after all, you want to be GDPR compliant.
+Our Facial Recognition integration is a particularly unique solution responding to GDPR.
+Imagine asking all participants to sign a declaration of consent before attending your event, allowing you to take and process their photographs – after all, you want to be GDPR-compliant.
 The photographer will do his job and take as many expressive pictures as possible.
 Since he has no way of knowing at this point who does not want to be photographed, he will naturally capture all participants on photo and video.
 Later, when the marketing department sorts through the images, they, in turn, will also not be able to tell who did not want their picture taken, not knowing what that person looked like.

 This dilemma is easily solved using Digital Asset Management.
 CELUM offers different facial recognition add-ons, specifically designed to resolve this issue.
 The Face Recognition by Hoerl automatically scans all images using facial recognition technology.
 People who do not want their images published are tagged by the system and can then be filtered out automatically.
 The system thus automatically creates blacklists ensuring that only those photos are published that have been authorized.